Pradip Baijal: Career

 Baijal held several senior administrative positions in the Ministry of Finance and Industries at state level but first came into prominence as the disinvestment secretary in 1999 and was part of the team that was involved in the disinvestment of various Govt companies like BP, VSNL, IPCL and Maruti.
 He is credited for the sale of Maruti which resulted in a Rs 1000 crore control premium for the government).
 He retired as the Chairman of the Telecom Regulatory Authority of India (TRAI) in March 2006.

-Post retirement, Baijal setup Noesis Strategic Consulting Company.

-Baijal also pushed for unified licensing, under which an operator can offer telecom and broadcasting services on a single licence and next generation networks for Indian telecom sector that would bring down the network costs significantly.
+Baijal pushed for unified licensing, under which an operator can offer telecom and broadcasting services on a single licence and next generation networks for Indian telecom sector that would bring down the network costs significantly.
 He is credited with suggesting a reduction in ADC, a fee that private operators pay BSNL for compensating its rural operations, and its eventual withdrawal by 2009.

 Baijal has trained telecom regulators on behalf of the World Bank (Infodev) in Africa.
 He similarly works for ITU in Southeast Asia and has also undertaken restructuring of telecom regulation in Lao, Myanmar, and Oman, and has lectured ministers and regulators in Southeast Asia on reforms and regulation.
 He had also taken training classes on power regulation in 1999, in Vietnam.
 He is on the boards of Nestle, GVK, and Patni Computers, and advisory boards of the India Oil Corporation, Infrastructure Development Finance Company.
 For a few months in 2009, he was the chairman of an advisory committee to the Petroleum and Natural Gas Regulatory Board in India.
 He was Chairman of the Telecom Regulatory Authority of India (TRAI).